alhertz/alhertz.github.io/_posts/2014-05-4-why-i-work-at-gumroad.md

 ### After College ###

 As time pressed on, I was still playing but I began to focus more on being behind the scenes and less on the stage.
 Along with some friends, I started a [musicians co-op](http://www.chinquapinrecords.com) (now dormant) focused on sharing the music we made and the music we loved.
-We released about 20 or so records and/or compilations, threw a ton of events, and a lot of bands from out of state play in New Orleans to a new crowd and get heard.
+We released about 20 or so records and/or compilations, threw a ton of events, and helped a lot of awesome bands from out of state play in New Orleans to a new crowd and get heard.
 It was incredibly empowering and enjoyable for me to try and help other musicians and artists I cared about.

 As you might imagine, a few more years had passed and I began to dedicate even more time to working behind the scenes.
 I was still playing in Sun Hotel but I had found that working to improve the digital world for artists through design and code was something I was very passionate about and somewhat good at.
 When Gumroad came calling, it made sense to see what difference I could make building a product focused on the same thing I have been focused on much of my life.